 Refrigerator capacity, or interior space, is measured in cubic feet.
 French door refrigerators range in capacity from 15 to 30 cubic feet.

-In general, a refrigerator that provides 19 to 22 cubic feet of storage capacity is large enough to accomodate a household of four people.
+In general, a refrigerator that provides 19 to 22 cubic feet of storage capacity is large enough to accommodate a household of four people.

 If you shop for groceries in bulk, however, you may prefer an appliance with a capacity of 30 cubic feet.